zawislakm/RatPartyMixTracker/README.md

 ## Playlist tracking app
 An application that tracks real-time changes to a playlist on Spotify.
-It provides updates about playlist changes and selects a daily song for Twitter followers every day."
+It provides updates about playlist changes and selects a daily song for Twitter followers every day.